Efficient Generation of Grids and Traversal Graphs in Compositional Spaces towards Exploration and Path Planning: Simplex Graph

 Once able to rapidly set up simplex graphs in arbitrary dimensions, one can also efficiently combine them to construct more complex graphs representing non-trivial problem statements where many different paths are possible to explore, and prior knowledge can be incorporated as assumptions in the problem solution space if needed.
 At the same time, it allows the dimensionality of the intermediate compositional spaces to be kept within manufacturing feasibility, i.e., the number of material flow sources.

 Suppose one tries to connect elemental compositions A and F, but assumes prior knowledge that they cannot be combined directly in any quantity, and also knows that (1) A is compatible with B and C, (2) F is compatible with D and E, but (3) B and E are incompatible in any quantity, (4) C and D are incompatible in any quantity.
-Furthermore, (5) G and H are individually compatible with B and D, and (6) I and J are individually compatible with C and E.
+Furthermore, (5) G and H are individually compatible with B and D, and (6) I and J are individually compatible with C and E. These rules can be used to set up a problem graph like in the top of Figure~\ref{fig:graphcomplex1}, encoding everything that is known about the system \textit{a priori} and limiting the solution space from full $\binom{10-1+12}{12} \approx 300,000$ to $2\times\binom{3-1+12}{12} + 10\times\binom{2-1+12}{12} = 312$, or three orders of magnitude.